tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

-Rem Koolhaas laid out the foundations of modern space in his essay Junkspace.
-But as we tipple over into the eve of 2020 it's time to acknowledge that Junkspace has been colonized by Junkfeeds.
-As our experience of space increasingly overlaps with digital space our physical environments are prone to viruses and hacking.
-And junkfeeds have fully and successfully hacked our physical environment.

 The human neck has been slumped by junkfeeds.
 In every space.
 At every point in time.

 Junkfeeds started as an authentic human space of sharing - here are things to be interested in, excited about, important things, small things.
 This notion was quickly gutted.
 Facebook removed organic audiences from you unless you pay, Facebook and Twitter revealed the algorithmic timeline.

-Below the surface of junkfeeds algorithms shape the content to normalize and sanitize it.
-Like the underbelly of workers at the hotel you stay at.
-Invisible infrastructure to ensure minimum viable sanitation.
-Removing any content that is an outlier.